evanca/quick-portfolio/projects/ad_iot/ad_iot.md

 [Link to CSMC Paper](/papers/Roddy.pdf)

 This system works around the idea of target states.
 Target states of interest in the market data are associated with unique musical structures.
-As the data tends towards these target states the audio tends towards the musical structures.
-This way the listener can gauge how close the market is to the target state by listening to how much the musical structures differ from the target state structures.
+As the data tends towards these target states the audio tends towards the musical motif.
+This way the listener can gauge how close the market is to the target state by listening to how much the musical motif differ from the target state pattern.

 This is implemented at the generative level using Genetic Algorithms (GA):